 5 things to do after a bad date

-We’ve all suffered through bad dates but we don’t have to let them bring us down or lead us to swear off dating for good.
-Have a list of guaranteed pick-me-ups in your arsenal and you’ll be able to turn that bad date into a good story in no time.
+We’ve all suffered bad dates but we don’t have to let them bring us down.
+Have a list of guaranteed pick-me-ups handy and you’ll be able to turn a bad date into a good story.
 Dolly Alderton shares her top five

 1. Eat a bunch of pasta

 Now, look – I’m not advocating emotional binge-eating.
 That’ll make you feel even worse after a bad date.
 But – hear me out on this – you know that free-falling feeling that you get on a life-changing first date?
 The one that kidnaps your appetite?
 Those butterflies in your stomach, the heart in your mouth, and the blood pumping around your body so fast you can barely touch the plate of food you order on the date because, actually, all you want to consumer – all you’ll ever need to consume ever again – is the person sitting opposite you, whose freckles and frown you want to study for eternity?

 Yeah, you don’t get that feeling on a bad date.
 And you definitely don’t have to worry about feeling bloated when you take your clothes off, because no one’s going to see you with your clothes off tonight.
 So, treat yourself to a delicious, high-carb dinner.
 I’m not talking cheesy chips, go high-end.
 You deserve it.
 Stop off at a Waitrose on the way home, get a great big slab of Pecorino, some lardons, eggs and spaghetti and have a slow, delicious seduction with a bowl of Carbonara.